 As the employer, you can make the decisions here about how much they deserve to be paid, keeping in mind your own company budgets and expected income.
 As long as you’re paying at least the National Minimum Wage, this power will remain with you.

-As of April 2022, these are the current hourly rates for the National Minimum Wage
+Minimum age rates change every April.
+As of April 2024, the current hourly rates for the National Minimum Wage are:

 *Note, the apprentice rate only applies if they are under 19 or in their first year of apprenticeship.
 Once the first year has been completed, they will be entitled to the National Minimum Wage for their age group.